 Majority wants to vote electronically

 A clear majority of the people surveyed would like new services that go beyond the e-government services they already know and use.
 For example, 84 percent say that they would like to order their passport or ID digitally, without having to go to the passport office.

 Furthermore referendums are an important part of the relationship between the population and the state - especially in Switzerland.
 The Deloitte survey shows that there is also a demand for more digitalisation in this area.
 84 percent of respondents say they would like to cast their vote electronically.
 As it happens, in April of this year the Federal Council decided to take another look at the the legal basis for electronic voting.

 "Even though we have debated e-voting for quite some time in this country, and individual cantons have carried out initial pilot projects, very little progress has been made so far," says Rolf Brügger.
 "The Federal Council's current initiative is an important step towards creating a modern, solid and secure basis for future e-voting, in dialogue between the authorities, the scientific community and the public.
 It is of central importance that, especially in such a sensitive area as e-voting, we take on board the concerns of voters about data security and privacy seriously and protect our democratic processes from any unwanted state or private interference."

-In order to analyse and understand the behaviour and preferences of the Swiss population with regard to digital government services, in September 2021 Deloitte conducted a representative survey of 1,000 people aged 18 to 81 from urban and rural areas in the German and French-speaking parts of the country.
+In order to analyse and understand the behaviour and preferences of the Swiss population with regard to digital government services, in September 2021 Deloitte conducted a representative survey of 1,000 people aged 18 to 81 from urban and rural areas in the German, French and Italian-speaking parts of the country.